 If you were hurt in a truck accident, it is important to see a doctor as soon as possible.
-Beyond providing you with treatment for your injuries, a medical professional can help you prove that the truck accident caused your injuries by documenting the event in your medical record.
+Beyond treating your injuries, a medical professional can add to your paper trail about the truck accident by documenting the event in your medical records.

 In addition to these costs, your injuries might also have an impact on your social, personal, and professional life.
-They may prevent you from returning to work to support yourself and your family or prohibit you from engaging in your preferred social and leisure activities.
+Your injuries may prevent you from returning to work to support yourself and your family or prohibit you from engaging in your preferred social and leisure activities.

 When a truck driver speeds, they can put everyone on the road in harm’s way.
 Speed can increase the force of impact in a collision, meaning a speeding truck driver can cause significant damage in an accident.

-- Truck drivers who speed may have less control over their vehicle
+- The truck driver may have less control over their vehicle.

 According to the National Highway Traffic Safety Administration (NHTSA), there are two forms of speeding that might lead to a collision.
-Speeding can include driving faster than the posted speed limit or driving too fast for current road, weather, and lighting conditions.
+Speeding can include:

 If you believe that the truck driver who collided with your car was speeding, you might be able to file a personal injury insurance claim or lawsuit against them.
 If someone you love was fatally injured in a truck accident, you might be entitled to compensation via a wrongful death lawsuit instead.